 7.2.2 The toothed portion of the movable jaw shall be so positioned that the common plane of the crests of the teeth shall be square relative to the axis of the threaded shank.
 The crests of the teeth shall be parallel and shall be square relative to the lateral axis of the threaded shanks.

-7.3 Adjusting Nut — The adjusting nut shall be suitably knurled or longitudinally serrated.
+7.3 Adjusting Nut

+The adjusting nut shall be suitably knurled or longitudinally serrated.
 The threads shall be of sufficiently robust form and pitch so that with the jaws set at any point of adjustment within the appropriate capacity (see 4), the wrench shall be capable of passing the tests given in 11.

+7.4 Frame

-7.4 Frame — The frame shall be a one-piece casting or one steel piece.
+The frame shall be a one-piece casting or one steel piece.
 It shall be integral with the handle or be attached to the handle by means of a riveted pin.
 It shall allow easy adjustment of the movable jaw allowing easy and proper operation of the wrench both forward and backward.

-7.5 Hinge Pin — When in position the hinge pin shall have heads formed at each end by riveting.
+7.5 Hinge Pin

+When in position the hinge pin shall have heads formed at each end by riveting.
 Alternatively, it shall be provided with equally effective securing means.

+7.6 Spring

-7.6 Spring — One or more spring shall be provided; the greatest angle movement shall not exceed 10°.
+One or more spring shall be provided; the greatest angle movement shall not exceed 10°.
 The spring or springs provided in the wrench assembly shall properly balance the movable jaw so that action, both forward and backward, is provided.
 The spring or springs shall be secured to the frame by riveting or any other suitable means.

 8 WORKMANSHIP AND FINISH